kisslinux/kisslinux.github.io/handbook/index.md

 # HANDBOOK

-Welcome to KISS, a new independent distribution with a focus on simplicity.This guide will walk you through all of the required steps to install KISS on your hardware.
+Welcome to KISS, a new independent distribution with a focus on simplicity.
+This guide will walk you through all of the required steps to install KISS on your hardware.

 **Issues**